quzo81814351/notes/README.md

 # 2023-12-27
 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex code may demonstrate your technical prowess, but simple and readable code demonstrates your understanding of the problem and respect for future maintainers.
 Always strive to write clear, concise, and self-explanatory code, and remember that code is read far more often than it is written."

+# 2023-12-28
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+By prioritizing tasks based on their importance and urgency, you can make better use of your time and ensure that you focus on the right things.
+Planning ahead can help to avoid last-minute emergencies and stress, as you will already have a plan in place for dealing with any issues that may arise.

+Staying organized is crucial for success in programming.
+You should use version control systems, such as Git, to keep track of all your code and make sure that your changes are always saved and backed up.
+Additionally, using project management tools, like Trello or Jira, can assist in organizing your tasks and making sure you stay on track.
+Finally, always keep your workspace clean and organized, which will make it easier for you find the information and resources you need.